 We'd all like to invest like the legendary Warren Buffett, turning thousands into millions or more.
 Buffett analyzes companies by calculating return on invested capital, or ROIC, to help determine whether a company has an economic moat -- the ability to earn returns on its money above that money's cost.

 In this series, we examine several companies in a single industry to determine their ROIC.
-Let's take a look at Intel and three of its industry peers, to see how efficiently they use cash.
+Let's take a look at Intel (NAS: INTC) and three of its industry peers, to see how efficiently they use cash.

 Of course, it's not the only metric in value investing, but ROIC may be the most important one.
 By determining a company's ROIC, you can see how well it's using the cash you entrust to it and whether it's actually creating value for you.
 Simply put, it divides a company's operating profit by how much investment it took to get that profit.
 The formula is: